-Assume that the time-dependent fault content function and error detection rate are, respectively,
+Theorem: Assume that the time-dependent fault content function and error detection rate are, respectively,

 where a = a(0) is the parameter for the total number of initial faults that exist in the software before testing, and is the initial per fault visibility or failure intensity.
 The mean value function of the equation is given by

+This model is known as the PNZ model.
+In other words, the PNZ model incorporates the imperfect debugging phenomenon by assuming that faults can be introduced during the debugging phase at a constant rate of alpha fault per detected fault.
 Therefore, the fault content rate function, a(t), is a linear function of the testing time.
 The model also assumes that the fault detection rate function, b(t), is a nondecreasing S-shaped curve, which may capture the “learning” process of the software testers.

 - Improved accuracy: The PNZ model can provide more accurate predictions of software reliability compared to other models because it accounts for different types of faults and their detection and removal rates.